Scalp Problems – Causes, Symptoms, Types, & How To Take Care

 There is an increase in oxidative stress in the scalp due to the overproduction of free radicals.
 This affects the stem cells that control hair production and hair pigmentation.
 Scalp aging may eventually result in hair loss.

-While you cannot stop scalp aging, you definitely can follow certain tips for better scalp care.
+While you cannot stop scalp aging, there are certain prevention tips you can follow for better scalp care.
+Learn more in the next section.

 Scalp Care Tips

-- When combing your hair, dont brush against the scalp harshly.
-It may otherwise cause scratches on the scalp.
+• When combing your hair, don’t brush against the scalp harshly as it may cause scratches on the scalp.
 Comb your hair gently and ensure the comb only lightly touches the scalp.

 Infographic: What Shampoo And Conditioner To Use For Your Scalp Type